AlexeyMK/alexeymk.com/_posts/2017-04-15-testing-your-way-through-technical-interviews.md

 ---
+date: 2017-05-06 18:31:37
+description: TDD forces you into the ideal mindset for nailing down (1) problem definitions.
+  There's no better way to properly grok a problem than to have to think through all the fun ways an implementation could be slightly off.
 layout: post
-title: !
-Test Driven Interviewing
 published: true
-description: TDD forces you into the ideal mindset for nailing down (1) problem definitions.
-There's no better way to properly grok a problem than to have to think through all the fun ways an implementation could be slightly off.
-date: 2017-05-06 18:31:37
 tags:
-- interviews
+- technical-interviews
-- technical
+- advice-for-engineers
-- advice
+- engineering-management
+title: Test Driven Interviewing
 ---

 For most[^tdd] engineering tasks, I prefer to avoid TDD, or Test Driven Development.